WSBC: Early years

 WSBC's tower on Milwaukee Ave.

-WSBC was first licensed on June 26, 1925, to the World Battery Company at 1219 South Wabash Avenue, transmitting on 1430 kHz.
+WSBC was first licensed on June 26, 1925, to the World Battery Company at 1219 South Wabash Avenue in Chicago, transmitting on 1430 kHz.
 Its call sign stood for "World Storage Battery Company".
 In 1926, its frequency was changed to 1040 kHz and in 1927 it was changed to 1290 kHz.

 Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
 In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WSBC, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.

 On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
 WSBC was assigned to 1210 kHz, sharing time with WCRW and WEDC.
 Its studios and transmitter were located at the New Southern Hotel (later known as the Hotel Crillon) at 13th and Michigan Avenue.